JoshuaMarkle/nvim/README.md

-# Joshua Markle Nvim Config
+# Super Basic Nvim Config

 Just a bunch of experimenting :)

+Trying to learn the nvim ropes and make a config that suits me